Bike Law University

 The League supports the development of traffic laws that ensure the fair and consistent treatment of cyclists.
 We do not currently have a position on “Idaho stop” and “dead red” laws.
 Our core principles include following the rules of the road including all traffic signs, signals, and markings.
 “Idaho stop” and “dead red” laws may have many positive benefits and have not been shown to be dangerous, but are currently not widespread.
 Responsible cyclists should follow the rules of their state and local jurisdictions.
 Many of the inconveniences of unwarranted stop signs and traffic lights that do not detect bicyclists can be mitigated or solved by engineering solutions, such as the creation of bicycle boulevards and better adjusted signals.

 Who has them?

 Idaho is the only state that has both a stop as yield rule and a red light exception that allows a cyclist to proceed through a red light after yielding.

 Arizona, Illinois, Kansas, Minnesota, Missouri, Tennessee, and Wisconsin allow a cyclist to proceed through an inoperative and/or malfunctioning light after either a specified period of time or a reasonable period of time.

-South Carolina, Virginia, and Wisconsin allow a cyclist to proceed through a red light after either a specified period of time or a reasonable period of time.
+Indiana, South Carolina, Virginia, and Wisconsin allow a cyclist to proceed through a red light after either a specified period of time or a reasonable period of time.